We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 No, cyclocross and gravel bicycles are not the same, even though they appear to be similar.
 Cyclocross bicycles are built for short efforts around cyclocross courses, so they feature aggressive geometry and performance-oriented features.
 Gravel bikes are built for longer efforts and multi-day trips so they emphasize comfort and features that allow more versatile use.

 It depends on what type of riding you plan to do.
 If you want to race cyclocross then get a cyclocross bike.
 If you want to do a little bit of everything (road, cyclocross, gravel, bikepacking, touring), then a gravel bike is a better choice.
-If you can only get one bike but you want to practice both disciplines, gravel is a better choice because you can fit narrower tires, but you can fit wider tires than 33mm on a cyclocross bike.
+In a situation where can only get one bike but want to practice both disciplines, gravel is a better choice because you can fit narrower tires, but you can fit wider tires than 33mm on a cyclocross bike.

 Yes, cyclocross bikes are a good choice for road riding.
 Their geometry is very similar to that of pure road bikes.
 To make them more suitable for fast rides on smooth pavement, consider fitting road-specific tires and a compact or a semi-compact crankset.